Spdware/University-Notes/University/archive/SDA/Streaming Data Science - Exam Preview.md

 ### Which are the concept drift detectors that monitor the error rate?
 Illustrate how one of them works
 They are the Drift Detection Method (DDM), Early Drift Detection Method (EDDM), Adaptive sliding WINdow(ADWIN).
 The Early Drift Detection Method(EDDM) works considering the distance between two errors classification instead of considering only the number of errors.
-While the learning method is learning, it will improve the predictions and the distance between two errors will increase.
+While the learning method is operating, it will improve the predictions and the distance between two errors will increase.
 When a drift occurs, the distance between two errors will decrease.
 Compute the average distance between 2 errors and its std, and look for outliers in the tails.
 ### Which are the data drift detectors?
 Illustrate how one of them works.
 The data drift detectors are the Cumulative SUM Test (CUSUM) and Page Hinkley Test.
 The Page Hinkley Test works detecting a change in the average of a Gaussian signal and monitors the difference between $g_t$ and $𝐺_t$.
 Its accuracy depends on the choice of parameters v and h.